umanit/docker-web/README.md

 By default, xdebug extension is enable because of umanit/php.
 With umanit/web, we disable it to gain performance.
 If you need to use it, just set the `ENABLE_XDEBUG` environment variable to `1` before building the image.

+On macOS a dynamic host "host.docker.internal" match the host machine.
+It's not available on Linux, so we add it.